-Ensuring the effective operation of the PSR Scheme is the core business of our agency.
+Ensuring the effective operation of the PSR Scheme is the focus of the agency.
 PSR's purpose is to protect the integrity of the Commonwealth Medicare Benefits, Dental Benefits and Pharmaceutical Benefits programs.

 PSR aims to achieve its purpose with the following main goals: